Tower Bridge

 What is a trip to London with a child without a visit to the historic Tower of London?
 The Tower of London was built in the 1900s and it is one of the world’s most famous fortresses.
 Over the years, it served many purposes such as a royal palace, a prison, an armory, and even a zoo at one point in time.

-My son hasn't studied a lot of England's history as of yet so he was surprised to learn from our tour guide's detailed stories of Henry VIII ordering the death of two of his wives and how others had been locked in the Tower for their religious beliefs or for suspected treason.
+My son hasn't studied a lot of England's history as of yet so he was surprised to learn from our tour guide's detailed stories of Henry VIII ordering the death of two of his wives and how others had been locked in the Tower for their religious beliefs or suspected treason.

 One of the most known facts about the Tower of London is that it was used as a place of imprisonment, torture, and execution over the centuries.
 There is a display within the tower of the methods, devices, and instruments used for torturing but we didn't spend much time in this area as my son wanted to move on to something less gruesome.
 Bless his heart.